Reid Kress Weisbord

 “Reservations About Donor Standing: Should the Law Allow Charitable Donors to Reserve the Right to Enforce A Gift Restriction,” 42 Real Property Probate and Trust Journal 245 (2007) (cited in Restatement (Third) of Trusts)

-Wills, Trusts, and Estates: The Essentials, with Prof. Stephen K. Urice and Prof. David O. Horton (casebook under contract with Aspen Publishers)
+Wills, Trusts, and Estates: The Essentials, with Prof. Stephen K. Urice and Prof. David O. Horton (casebook under contract with Aspen Publishers, expected release 2016)

-Practice & Proficiency: Wills, Trusts and Estates, with Prof. Stephen K. Urice and Brian Stewart (legal treatise/study aid under contract with Carolina Academic Press)
+Practice & Proficiency: Wills, Trusts and Estates, with Prof. Stephen K. Urice and Brian Stewart (legal treatise/study aid under contract with Carolina Academic Press, expected release 2016)

 “Use of Income Tax Forms to Promote Homemade Wills” in Beyond Elite Law: Access to Civil Justice for Americans of Average Means (Cambridge University Press, forthcoming 2014)